Cardiac Stress Test

 What you should know

-A cardiac stress test is also called an exercise test or a treadmill test.
-This test helps your caregiver see how well your heart works during exercise.
-A cardiac stress test is usually done to check for blockages in the arteries of the heart.
+A cardiac stress test helps your caregiver see how well your heart works when it is under stress.
+It is also called an exercise test or a medicine stress test.
+A cardiac stress test is usually done to check for blocked arteries in your heart.

-A cardiac stress may cause you to feel dizzy, lightheaded, and weak.
-You may feel your heart throbbing or have extra heartbeats.
+A cardiac stress test may cause you to feel dizzy, lightheaded, and weak.
+You may feel your heart throb or race.
 You may have chest pain or a heart attack.

 The week before your test: